twjeffery/DIO-test-2/_design_system/patterns/stepper.md

 ---
 layout: default
-title: 404 page
+title: Stepper
-parent: Patterns
-nav_order: 1
+nav_order: 6
 ---

-# 404 page
+# Stepper
 {: .no_toc }

 ## On this page